Can-ZHOU/Group2-Android/README.md

 - **Malay Tripathi**
   - Managed Front end for both Booking System(T life) and Time Zone Planner (Huddle) app.
-  - Did a few small things in the back end as well,but the team required me in the front end, so I designed quite a few layouts in T  Life like the Sign-in page and few layouts in Huddle.
+  - Did a few small things in the back end as well,but the team required me in the front end, so I designed quite a few layouts in T  Life like the Sign-in page and a few layouts in Huddle.

 ## What you would do with it if we had more time:
 - bababa